WallStreetMojo

 • It is used in developing a price model for a product and estimating the cost of the final product.

-• Managers and sometimes, business owners use conversion costs to find out if there is any wastage that can be eliminated.
+• Managers and business owners sometimes use conversion costs to determine if any waste can be eliminated

 • This is used to determine the cost of sales to report it on the financial statements (if applicable).